 - a loss of strength in the thumb joint

 The symptoms can vary in severity.
-They may be mild at first and get worse over time, especially without treatment.
+They may be mild initially and worsen over time, especially without treatment.

-Other factors that may increase the risk of thumb arthritis include:
+- Joint laxity: Loose joints may increase the risk of developing thumb arthritis.

 Before diagnosing thumb arthritis, a doctor